 GCT is not an easy subject, and I don't pretend to be an expert.
-Part of the difficulty is inherent, while part of it is that the primary literature on GCT is not optimized for beginners: it contains a profusion of new ideas, extended analogies, speculations, theorems, speculations given acronyms and then referred to as if they were theorems, and advanced mathematics assumed as background, all in papers and manuscripts that cite each other in spaghetti fashion, making it difficult to track down where a given claim is proved.
+Part of the difficulty is inherent, while part of it is that the primary literature on GCT is not optimized for beginners: it contains a profusion of ideas, extended analogies, speculations, theorems, speculations given acronyms and then referred to as if they were theorems, and advanced mathematics assumed as background.

-Mulmuley regards the beginning of GCT as a 1997 paper of his [168], which used algebraic geometry to prove a circuit lower bound for the classic MaxFlow problem.
-In MaxFlow, we're given as input a description of an n-vertex directed graph G, with nonnegative integer weights on the edges (called capacities), along with designated source and sink vertices s and t, and a nonnegative integer w (the target).
+Mulmuley regards the beginning of GCT as a 1997 paper of his [189], which used algebraic geometry to prove a circuit lower bound for the classic MAXFLOW problem.
+In MAXFLOW, we're given as input a description of an n-vertex directed graph G, with nonnegative integer weights on the edges (called capacities), along with designated source and sink vertices s and t, and a nonnegative integer w (the target).
 The problem is to decide whether w units of a liquid can be routed from s to t, with the amount of liquid flowing along an edge e never exceeding e's capacity.
-The MaxFlow problem is famously in P, but the known algorithms are inherently serial, and it remains open whether they can be parallelized.
-More concretely, is MaxFlow in NC, or some other small-depth circuit class?
-Note that any proof of MaxFlow $\notin$ NC would imply the spectacular separation NC $\neq$ P. Nevertheless, Mulmuley [168] managed to prove a strong lower bound for a restricted class of circuits, which captures almost all the MaxFlow algorithms known in practice.
+The MAXFLOW problem is famously in P,86 but the known algorithms are inherently serial, and it remains open whether they can be parallelized.
+More concretely, is MAXFLOW in $NC^1$ , or some other small-depth circuit class?
+Note that any proof of MAXFLOW $\notin NC^1$ would imply the spectacular separation $NC^1 \neq P$ .
+Neverthehas been in fundamental physics in recent decades (e.g., the dark energy), so GCT played no role in, e.g., the proof of NEXP $\not\subset$ ACC (Section 6.4.2), or the breakthrough lower bounds for small-depth circuits computing the permanent (Section 6.5.2).
+In both cases, to point this out is to hold the theory to a high and possibly unfair standard, but also ipso facto to pay the theory a compliment.